-With over fourteen years experience as a clinical therapist, and a graduate of Wayne State University School of Social Work, I specialize in cognitive-behavioral therapy and work with a broad spectrum of clients.
+With over twenty years experience as a clinical therapist, and a graduate of Wayne State University School of Social Work, I specialize in cognitive-behavioral therapy and work with a broad spectrum of clients.
 Among my areas of expertise are addictions, mood disorders, personality disorders, family and adolescent issues and driver's license restoration.

 I was trained in cognitive-behavioral therapy (CBT) through the Beck Institute of Philadelphia and was trained in coaching through the College of Executive Coaching in Santa Barbara, California.
 I utilize Motivational Interviewing (MI) techniques in my practice and received training in the Motivational Interviewing Statewide Training of Trainers Initiative hosted by The Michigan Association of Community Mental Health Boards.